CMSgov/qpp-measures-data/README.md

     cat measures/measures-data.json | node scripts/convert-json-to-xml.js > measures/measures-data.xml
     ```

-The measures from `additional-measures.json` must be added, as they are not available via the QPP API.

 ### Generating benchmarks data
 To regenerate benchmarks data from historical data use the `scripts/parse-benchmarks-data.js` script
 like so: